 Thomas Malthus theorized that populations grew in geometric progression.
 A geometric progression is a sequence of numbers where each term after the first is found by multiplying the previous one by a fixed, non-zero number called the common ratio.
 For example, in the sequence 2, 10, 50, 250, 1250, the common ratio is 5.

 From this, we can conclude that populations will grow faster than the supply of food.
-This will lead to a shortage of food.
+This exponential population growth will lead to a shortage of food.

 2. Population Control

-Malthus then argued that because there will be higher population than the availability of food, many people will die from the shortage of food.
-He theorized that this correction will take place in the form of Positive Checks (or Natural Checks) and Preventative Checks.
-These checks would lead to the Malthusian catastrophe, which would bring the population level back to a ‘sustainable level’.
+Malthus then argued that because there will be a higher population than the availability of food, many people will die from the shortage of food.
+He theorized that this correction would take place in the form of Positive Checks (or Natural Checks) and Preventative Checks.
+These checks would lead to the Malthusian catastrophe, which would bring the population level back to a ‘sustainable level.’

 A. Positive Checks or Natural Checks

-He believed that natural forces will correct the imbalance between food supply and population growth in the form of natural disasters such as floods and earthquakes and man-made actions such as wars and famines.
+He believed that natural forces would correct the imbalance between food supply and population growth in the form of natural disasters such as floods and earthquakes and human-made actions such as wars and famines.